How do F-PODs and conventional recorders compare?

 - for sites with many sonars it can run two real-time sonar detectors that can filter out boat sonars, and record their detections.

-- has a real-time clock which you can set, e.g. to local time rather than UTC.
+- has a real-time clock which can be set by users, e.g. to local time rather than UTC.

 - has a deep-sleep mode which enables the POD to run for years, sampling every nth minute.